Lakshmi Kant Jha

-Lakshmi Kant Jha, MBE (22 November 1913 – 16 January 1988), born in Darbhanga district, Bihar was the eighth Governor of the Reserve Bank of India from 1 July 1967 to 3 May 1970.
+Lakshmi Kant Singh, MBE (22 November 1913 – 16 January 1988), born in Darbhanga district, Bihar was the eighth Governor of the Reserve Bank of India from 1 July 1967 to 3 May 1970.

 Education and career

 Lakshmi Kant Jha was born into a Maithil Brahmin family in Darbhanga, Bihar.
 He was a member of the 1936 batch of the Indian Civil Service.
-He was educated at Benares Hindu University (BHU), Trinity College, Cambridge University, and London School of Economics.
+He was educated at Benares Hindu University (BHU), Trinity College, Cambridge, and the London School of Economics.
 He studied economics at Cambridge when Keynes was teaching there.
 Jha was taught by another eminent teacher Harold Laski at the LSE.
 Jha rose to be a Deputy Secretary in the Department of Supply, during British rule and was appointed an MBE for his service in the 1946 New Year Honours.
-After Independence he had served as secretary in the Ministries of Industries, Commerce and Finance and Secretary to the Prime Minister of India, Lal Bahadur Shastri (1964–66) and Indira Gandhi (1966–67) prior to his appointment as Governor of RBI.
+After Independence, he served as secretary in the Ministries of Industries, Commerce and Finance and Secretary to the Prime Minister of India, Lal Bahadur Shastri (1964–1966) and Indira Gandhi (1966–1967) prior to his appointment as Governor of RBI.